Kitware/VolView/docs/configuration_file.md

 Fields: `color`, `fillOpacity`, `outlineOpacity`, `strokeWidth`.

 Omitting a key leaves that registry alone.
-An empty record (`{}`) or `null` clears what an earlier config contributed, keeping any type your content still references.
-A configured type keeps its id across config changes, so renaming or recoloring one never detaches the masks and shapes that reference it.
+An empty record (`{}`) or `null` clears what an earlier config contributed, keeping any segment your content still references.
+A configured segment keeps its id across config changes, so renaming or recoloring one never detaches the masks and shapes that reference it.

-Converting a pre-7.0 config: `defaultLabels`, `rectangleLabels` and `polygonLabels` all become `segmentTypes` entries, and `rulerLabels` becomes `rulerTypes`.
-A rectangle label's `fillColor` has no equivalent: fill color is a property of the rectangle, not of the type.
+Converting a pre-7.0 config: `defaultLabels`, `rectangleLabels` and `polygonLabels` all become `segments` entries, and `rulerLabels` becomes `rulerSegments`.
+A rectangle label's `fillColor` has no equivalent: fill color is a property of the rectangle, not of the segment.

 ```json
 {